InmaSA/MS-Project/README.md

 ___

-## 1.- Install prerequisites
+## 1.- Prerequisites

-You need to have redis and mongodb both installed and started.
+You need to have [redis](https://redis.io/topics/quickstart) and [mongodb](https://docs.mongodb.com/manual/installation/) both installed and started.